determined-ai/determined/docs/manage/config-policies.rst

 .. note::

-   Checkpoint storage can be set for workspaces and in experiment invariant config but the two settings are applied differently.
+   Checkpoint storage can be set for workspaces and in experiment invariant config but the two settings have different uses.
 Checkpoint storage set for a workspace is a default that can be overridden by specifying checkpoint storage in experiment configuration.
 Experiment invariant config is non-overridable and will replace any workspace defaults as well as user-submitted experiment configs.